Gene Kelly: Military service

 Kelly was deferred from the draft in 1940 by the U.S. Selective Service System at the request of his employers, but was classified 1-A, eligible for induction, in October 1944 after an appeal to President Franklin Delano Roosevelt by the head of the Selective Service in New York City.
 Roosevelt personally upheld the appeal.

-He was inducted into the armed forces a month later, and at his request he was assigned to the U.S. Navy.
+In November 1944, he was inducted into the armed forces, and at his request he was assigned to the U.S. Navy.
 He served in the U.S. Naval Air Service and was commissioned as lieutenant, junior grade.
-He was stationed in the Photographic Section, Washington D.C., where he was involved in writing and directing a range of documentaries, and this stimulated his interest in the production side of filmmaking.
+He was stationed in the Photographic Section, Washington, D.C., where he helped write and direct a range of documentaries – this stimulated his interest in the production side of filmmaking.
 He was discharged in 1946.

 1946–1952: MGM

 After Kelly returned from Naval service, MGM had nothing planned and used him in a routine black-and-white movie: Living in a Big Way (1947).
 The film was considered so weak that the studio asked Kelly to design and insert a series of dance routines; they noticed his ability to carry out such assignments.
 This led to a lead part in his next picture, with Judy Garland and director Vincente Minnelli—a musical film version of S.N.
 Behrman's play, The Pirate (1948), with songs by Cole Porter.
 The Pirate gave full rein to Kelly's athleticism.
 It features Kelly's work with the Nicholas Brothers—the leading black dancers of their day—in a virtuoso dance routine.
 Now regarded as a classic, the film was ahead of its time, but flopped at the box office.

 MGM wanted Kelly to return to safer and more commercial vehicles, but he ceaselessly fought for an opportunity to direct his own musical film.
-In the interim, he capitalized on his swashbuckling image as d'Artagnan in The Three Musketeers (also 1948)—and also appeared with Vera-Ellen in the Slaughter on Tenth Avenue ballet in Words and Music (1948 again).
+In the interim, he capitalized on his swashbuckling image as d'Artagnan in The Three Musketeers in 1948—and appeared with Vera-Ellen in the Slaughter on Tenth Avenue ballet in Words and Music (1948 again).
 He was due to play the male lead opposite Garland in Easter Parade (1948), but broke his ankle playing volleyball.
 He withdrew from the film and persuaded Fred Astaire to come out of retirement to replace him.

-There followed Take Me Out to the Ball Game (1949), his second film with Sinatra, where Kelly paid tribute to his Irish heritage in "The Hat My Father Wore on St. Patrick's Day" routine.
-This musical film persuaded Arthur Freed to have Kelly make On the Town (also 1949), in which he partnered with Frank Sinatra for the third and final time.
+In 1949 he starred in Take Me Out to the Ball Game, his second film with Sinatra, where Kelly paid tribute to his Irish heritage in "The Hat My Father Wore on St. Patrick's Day" routine.
+This musical film persuaded Arthur Freed to have Kelly make On the Town, also in 1949, in which he partnered with Frank Sinatra for the third and final time.
 A breakthrough in the musical film genre, it has been described as "the most inventive and effervescent musical thus far produced in Hollywood."